-As far as small dog breeds go, you can't go wrong with a Cairn Terrier... most of the time!
-They are

-	a small to medium sized breed from the Terrier group and unlike many of the other small dog breeds,

-	Cairns are known for being great with children and have minimal maintenance requirements.
-Being one

-	of the few "exceptions to the rule", we find ourselves recommending Cairns to all types of different
+As far as popular small dog breeds go, a Cairn Terrier's checklist of desirable traits is impressive... most of the time!
+They are a small to medium sized breed from the Terrier group and unlike many of the other small dog breeds, Cairns are known for being great with children and have minimal maintenance requirements.
+Being one of the few "exceptions to the rule", we find ourselves recommending Cairns to all types of different people.

-	people.
 Learn more about Cairns by clicking here.

 Cavalier King Charles Spaniel

 Cavaliers are even-tempered, loyal and blend well into family life.
 They are also tolerant of well-behaved children.
 Finding a reputable breeder is of utmost importance, however.
 Virtually 100% of all Cavs suffer due to a specific heart valve condition which does eventually kill the majority of them.
 Early on-set of this disease can be avoided by careful breeding.
 Learn more about the Cavalier King Charles Spaniel to discover if this particular small dog breed is the best one for you.

 A Chihuahua is a big dog that comes wrapped in a tiny package.
 For the lovers of this breed, their idiosyncrasies are endearing and it's hard to imagine, but Chihuahuas are now the 2nd most euthanized dog breed in the United States today, only second to pit bulls (which is also very sad).
 If you discover that a chihuahua could be the perfect breed for you, please choose rescue or adoption.
 Learn more about Chihuahuas.